 2018 Visiting Sabbatical Program

-The College of Pharmacy at the University of Michigan is committed to the creation of a diverse workforce in pharmacy and pharmaceutical research.
+The University of Michigan College of Pharmacy is committed to the creation of a diverse workforce in pharmacy and pharmaceutical research.
 In support of this goal the College has created the Sabbatical Connections Program, which offers a sabbatical appointment to faculty to support their research, while fostering a reciprocal relationship with faculty and departments at minority serving institutions.
 Applicants who hold the rank of Associate or Full Professor are invited to apply for this year’s competition.
 This program is also part of a campus-wide diversity, equity and inclusion initiative.
 The program will provide financial support for stipend and expenses such as travel, housing, and research supplies.

 The goal of this program is to establish long-term professional relationships between members of the College of Pharmacy and minority-serving institutions.
 It is hoped that these connections will: